mhaseebtariq/fast-arg-top-k/README.md

 def fast_arg_top_k(array):
     """
     Gets the indices of the top k values in an (1-D) array.
-    * NOTE: The returned indices are not sorted based on the top values
+    * NOTE: The returned indices are not sorted based on the top values.
     """
     sorted_indices = np.zeros((K,), dtype=FLOAT_TYPE)
     minimum_index = 0